tinkerben/checkout-system/README.md

 - Should both be applied?
 - Should we want to take the best deal?

-Current implementation does not factor this in just yet, to enhance on refactor based on future requirements.

-# Architectural Decisions

-Focused more on functional programming.
+The current implementation does not factor this just yet.
+In a real life scenario, more questions would have been asked to determine the actual requirements (but sometimes to move things along a decision needs to be made).

+For the purpose of this test, it will take the latest (assume desc. chronological order) deal for the customer.

 ## How to run